 Just remember the aim of Risk Management is to eliminate or reduce the risk.

-By having a Risk Register in place and kept up to date, you can demonstrate this to your business, any investors or interested parties, and to the Regulator if they want this.
+By having a Risk Register in place is an integral part of your risk management process when kept up to date, you can demonstrate your commitment to reduce and eliminate risks to your business, any investors or interested parties, and to the Regulator if they want this.
 This is just another step to understanding work health and safety on your farm.

 Topics: Safety Management System